m00racle/fifty-birds/README.md

 However I need to research my way to make the simplest way to make state machine.
 I need to make sure its functions are fulfilled but adjusted for our design philosophy.

+#### NEXT:
+- [ ] Make new file for titleState class
+- [ ] Make new file for playState class
+- [ ] move all relevant play algorithm from main to the playState class
+- [ ] Test if the controller for each State can be divided into separate class or file in the Controller directory.
+- [ ] connect the StateMachine class to the main class
+- [ ] test if transition between stateMachine are done seamlessly